Treatments and Services

 Our Cancer and Blood Disorders team partners with Seattle Children’s experts in many fields of medicine and surgery to give your child specialized care for their disease and any complications of therapy.
 These include specialists in pediatric intensive care, surgery, pain management, infectious diseases, the kidneys (nephrology), digestive system (gastroenterology), heart (cardiology) and immune system (immunology).

 To best manage your child’s disease and treatment, they also will receive supportive care from experts such as child life specialists, nutritionists, physical therapists and social workers.

 Child life specialists focus on your child’s emotional and developmental needs.
 We work directly with you and your child so you can feel more in control about your medical experience.
 We help your child and family members express concerns and ease their fears.

 Music, art and animal visits are some of the ways we help.
 We have playrooms for children staying in the hospital or visiting a clinic.
-Their siblings are welcome, too.
-For those 12 and older — including family members — the Teen Zone has video games, computers and arts and crafts.

 Your healthcare team will let you know:

 - Which symptoms should be reported right away, like fever